 Because of the regular price drops the platform is known for, with 90% discounts being applied more frequently than not, the quality of Udemy’s content and instructors has been regarded with some skepticism.
 At first glance, this is entirely understandable.

-However, the company’s business model is unique in the marketplace and has discovered that lower rates attract a higher number of students who remain engaged and eventually purchase more courses.
-The consistent tendency of returning enrollees proves the quality of the platform and the character of its loyal customer base.
+However, the company’s business model is unique in the marketplace and has discovered that lower rates attract a higher number of students who remain engaged and loyal to the platform.
+The consistent tendency of returning enrollees proves the quality of the platform and the trend of its customer base.